cjacker/opensource-toolchain-fpga/README.md

 * Optional, a JTAG adapter.
   - most of FPGA development board already integrated one.

+NOTE:
+* QuickLogic devices (QLF-K4N8, QLF-K6N10 and EOS-S3) and Xilinx 7 series can be supported by Symbiflow/prjxray/Yosys/VTR, I will extend this tutorial after acquiring a dev board.

 # Toolchain overview:
 We will follow the FPGA design flow to describe the FPGA toolchain.